dburian/transformer_document_embedding/notes/document_embedding.md

 Therefore let's define the characteristics of a *good* document embedding.
 These should agree with the [thesis's goal][goal].

-Focus more on **how** the embedding is computed rather than **what** is the result.
-The 'how' we can test -- just look at the model and we know what it cannot do, the 'what' is harder -- we have no ways of assuring this is exactly what the model does (we have some benchmarks but that is not conclusive).

-## Definition of good document embedding
+## Formal definition of embedding

-#### Formal definition: Function from continuous piece of text to real vector of given dimension
+#### Function from continuous piece of text to real vector of given dimension

 - To reason about a document we need a *set of numbers* describing it.
 - The numbers should have implicit meaning attached -- they need to be in a